-When the respondent is released from custody, the police will either issue a police protection notice or give them a copy of the domestic violence order application.
-The application would include a date to appear in court and their release conditions, such as not approaching you in your home or workplace.
+When released from custody, the police will either issue a protection notice or give the respondent a copy of the DVO application.
+Along with the DVO application, they will give a date to appear in court and their release conditions, such as not approaching you in your home or workplace.

 When you apply for the order

-The application is a legal document, so we advise you to seek legal advice to make sure a protection order is right for your safety needs.
-There are a number of legal services that can help you.
+The application is a legal document.
+You should seek legal advice to make sure a DVO is right for your safety needs.
+There are legal services that can help you.